-Coaching initially with EERC, he looked after the leading women’s crew taking them through a full year of technical training and a successful season of 4+ racing, moving from novice to senior 1 in a single season, winning 6 out of 8 town regattas attended during the season.
-While working with Marlow Rowing Club he has been responsible at various times for the Senior Men, Masters Women teams and worked with the Junior squad.
-From his versatile experience, he is completely familiar with the process for multi lane racing and for racing at Henley Royal Regatta where he has had crews qualify in the events for all the boat types from the single, double, four and quad right up to the eight.
-He coached the EERC club four which qualified for Henley 2011.
-Currently Paul coaches the successful EERC masters women.
+Coaching initially with EERC, he looked after the leading women’s crew taking them through a full year of technical and conditioning training and a successful season of 4+ racing, moving from novice to senior 1 status, winning 6 out of 8 town regattas attended during the season.
+While working with Marlow Rowing Club he has been responsible at various times for the Senior Men and Master’s Women teams and has worked with the Junior squad.

 Fiona has been a member of Eton Excelsior Rowing Club since 1996.
 She started as a novice in the Foundation squad but quickly caught the rowing bug and moved into competitive rowing the following year, racing for the Senior squad in a coxed four.

 Fiona is also an experienced sculler – competing in single, double and quadruple sculls at both club and national events.
 In addition to racing in regattas she has also represented EERC at the Scullers, Pairs, Fours and Women’s Eights Heads.
 She currently trains with the Women Masters squad.

 Fiona served on the committee for many years as Captain, Safety Advisor, Secretary and Ordinary Member and was voted in as Vice-President in 2000.
 Fiona obtained her Instructor’s Award qualification and has been coaching beginners in both sweep and sculling for over 15 years.
 She currently helps with the Foundation Squad as well has teaching single sculling during the summer.